btel/SpikeSort-website/source/index.rst

 * memory and speed-optimised

-* custom workflows may be implemented in Python
+* custom workflows are easily implemented in Python

+* use of well-established Python libraries: NumPy, PyTables, matplotlib, Scikits.learn

 License
 -------